Search

 In Battambang, Cambodia, a lack of skills and jobs are forcing young people to migrate to Thailand.
 Volunteers on VSO Cambodia's ICS programme are changing that.
 They’re raising awareness of the places where…

-These are national groups of returned volunteers who are really enthusiastic about carrying on the work of ICS in their own communities.
+These are platforms for young people who are enthusiastic about carrying on VSO and ICS development work in their own communities.

 "Goalball makes disabled people visible" - Lucy's story